nvidia-holoscan/holohub/applications/h264/h264_video_decode/README.md

 operator for reading H.264 elementary stream input and uses Holoviz operator for rendering decoded data to the native window.

 _The H.264 video decode operators do not adjust framerate as it reads the elementary stream input.
-As a result the video stream will be displayed as quickly as the decoding can be performed.
-This feature will be coming soon to a new version of the operator._
+As a result the video stream can be displayed as quickly as the decoding can be performed.
+This application uses `PeriodicCondition` to play video at the same speed as the source video._

 ## Requirements